getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 ### Customize Breadcrumbs

 SDKs customize breadcrumbs through the `before_breadcrumb` hook.
-This hook passes an already assembled breadcrumb assembled breadcrumb and in some SDKs an optional hint.
+This hook passes an already assembled breadcrumb assembled breadcrumb and, in some SDKs, an optional hint.
 The function can modify the breadcrumb or decide to discard it entirely.